 MFA in Graphic Design

-A solution-based practice framed by key principles defines the core graphic design studios.
-During the first year of study, students are challenged to articulate a design perspective and method through studio projects emphasizing form and communication, authorship, audience, and medium.
-Students are invited to think creatively and strategically—developing content, defining an audience, and determining an optimum communication platform.
-This body of work culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual/critical method and examines relevant and valued topics in contemporary practice.
+This body of work culminates in the second year of study with the thesis investigation, a personally driven body of work that presents the individual student’s visual and/or critical methodology and examines relevant and valued topics in contemporary practice.

 Students in the MFA in Graphic Design program are expected to:

 - Advance their graphic design process and master key design principles through programmatic studio work and discourse.

 - Use this design process to shape content applicable to multiple/myriad mediums and targeted audiences.